 Syphilis is a multisystem, potentially chronic infection caused by the spirochete Treponema pallidum.
 The number of syphilis diagnoses in the United States has risen substantially in recent years, and more than half of all new early-stage syphilis infections in the United States occur in MSM.3 In 2017, men accounted for almost 90% of early syphilis cases in the United States, and MSM accounted for 68.2%.
 Early syphilis rates among MSM have also continued to increase annually between 2000 and 2017.
 Syphilis is strongly linked to HIV acquisition.
 In a study of MSM at high risk for STIs, those with new syphilis infections had nearly 3 times the odds of subsequently acquiring HIV as those without syphilis.4 Infection with T. pallidum is spread by sexual contact with a partner who has early-stage syphilis.

 Classically, syphilis progresses through 3 stages, though these stages are not discrete and may overlap.
-The cardinal feature of the first stage, also called primary syphilis, is ...
+The cardinal feature of the first stage, also called ...